Recol/Arkham-Dark-Theme/README.md

 # Arkham-Dark-Theme
-The repository for the changelog of the ADT Chrome extension.Test: http://i.imgur.com/mUlTXWL.jpg Extension URL: https://chrome.google.com/webstore/detail/arkham-dark-theme/naojgmnbokfikkbkhkfoakecmhbjlnge
+The repository for the changelog of the ADT Chrome extension.
+Extension URL: https://chrome.google.com/webstore/detail/arkham-dark-theme/naojgmnbokfikkbkhkfoakecmhbjlnge